If you have been involved in a car accident, it can be easy to focus on immediate costs.

 Historical precedent in similar cases can play a role, as can the strength of evidence substantiating your claim.

-Your attorney will play a central role in quantifying the severity of your pain and setting the best possible monetary value as compensation.
+Your personal injury attorney in Atlanta will play a central role in quantifying the severity of your pain and setting the best possible monetary value as compensation.

 It is simpler to prove pain and suffering for some injuries over others.